-Thaddeus Strassberger recently made his debut The Royal Opera House Covent Garden, where he directed both Plácido Domingo in I DUE FOSCARI, as well as a world premiere opera, GLARE, by Søren Nils Eichberg.
-In October 2017, he will again direct Maestro Domingo in his widely-acclaimed staging of NABUCCO, which was first seen at the Washington National Opera.
+Thaddeus Strassberger made his debut The Royal Opera House Covent Garden with I DUE FOSCARI starring Plácido Domingo, who also appears in his widely-acclaimed staging of NABUCCO, which was first seen at the Washington National Opera.

 He recently directed and designed the world premiere production of the opera JFK by David T. Little and Royce Vavrek for Fort Worth Opera and l'Opera de Montreal and GLARE by Søren Nils Eichberg at Covent Garden.

-His production for the Ekaterinburg State Academic Opera, SATYAGRAHA, the first ever production of a Philip Glass opera in Russia won the 2014 Bravo Award for Best Production in the Sverdlovsk Region and has been nominated in five categories, including Best Production and Best Director, for the 2016 Golden Mask Award, Russia's most prestigious performing arts award.
+His production for the Ekaterinburg State Academic Opera, SATYAGRAHA, the first ever production of a Philip Glass opera in Russia won the 2014 Bravo Award for Best Production in the Sverdlovsk Region and was nominated in five categories, including Best Production and Best Director, for the 2016 Golden Mask Award, Russia's most prestigious performing arts award.
 The production was seen at the Golden Mask Festival on the New Stage of the Bolshoi Opera in Moscow in Spring 2016 and was awarded two Golden Mask Awards -- Critic's Choice for Best Production and Best Chorus.
-He returned to Ekaterinburg in 2016 to direct and design the Russian staged premiere of Weinberg’s THE PASSENGER, which is also a co-operation with the Bolshoi Theatre in Moscow, and next directs Bohuslav Martinů's A GREEK PASSION in a new Russian translation.
+He returned to Ekaterinburg in 2016 to direct and design the Russian staged premiere of Weinberg’s THE PASSENGER, which is also a co-operation with the Bolshoi Theatre in Moscow, and next directs Bohuslav Martinu's A GREEK PASSION in a new Russian translation.

-Recently, he also directed RIGOLETTO, ANDREA CHENIER and THE VOYAGE OF EDGAR ALLAN POE (StaatstheaterBraunschweig), I DUE FOSCARI (Theater an der Wien, LA Opera, Palau de las Arts Valencia) and LE NOZZE DI FIGARO, THE RAPE OF LUCRETIA, & DON GIOVANNI (The Norwegian Opera).
-In 2015, he returned to New York’s Bard Summerscape to direct Dame Ethyl Smyth's THE WRECKERS, his fifth production with the festival, previously having created productions of LES HUGUENOTS, DER FERNE KLANG, LE ROI MALGRÉ LUI (co-produced with Wexford Festival), and his widely acclaimed production of Sergei Tanejev’s monumental opera, THE ORESTEIA, the first staging of the neglected masterpiece to be seen outside of Russia.
-He next directs and designs a new production of LES CONTES D'HOFFMANN (Tiroler Landestheater Innsbruck).
+Other productions include: RIGOLETTO, ANDREA CHENIER and THE VOYAGE OF EDGAR ALLAN POE (StaatstheaterBraunschweig), I DUE FOSCARI (Theater an der Wien, LA Opera, Palau de las Arts Valencia) and LE NOZZE DI FIGARO, THE RAPE OF LUCRETIA, & DON GIOVANNI (The Norwegian Opera).
+In 2018, he returns to New York’s Bard Summerscape to direct Antonin Rubinstein’s THE DEMON, his sixth production with the festival, previously having created productions of LES HUGUENOTS, DER FERNE KLANG, LE ROI MALGRÉ LUI (co-produced with Wexford Festival), his widely acclaimed production of Sergei Tanejev’s monumental opera, THE ORESTEIA, the first staging of the neglected masterpiece to be seen outside of Russia, and Ethyl Smyth’s THE WRECKERS.